vllm-project/vllm/docs/source/usage/torch_compile.rst

 Understanding the compilation time
 ----------------------------------

-It takes time to compile the model to get the speedups.
-However, vLLM guarantees that all compilation happens before we serve any requests.
-No compilation will happen during the serving time.
-To understand the time taken for compilation, you can check the logs of the vLLM server, e.g. ``init engine (profile, create kv cache, warmup model) took 14.18 seconds``.
-This is the time taken to start the engine.
-Compare it with and without the compilation, and you will get an idea of how much time the compilation took.
+Compiling the model to achieve speedups takes time.
+No matter how long the compilation takes, vLLM ensures that all compilation occurs before serving any requests.
+No compilation will happen during serving time.
+To understand the compilation time, you can check the vLLM server logs, e.g., ``init engine (profile, create kv cache, warmup model) took 14.18 seconds``.
+Compare this with and without compilation to gauge the compilation time.

 The breakdown of the compilation time is as follows:

-- **Dynamo bytecode transform**: This is the time taken for TorchDynamo to analyze the Python code.
+- **Dynamo bytecode transform**: Time taken for TorchDynamo to analyze the Python code.
 Check the logs for ``Dynamo bytecode transform time: 4.60 s``.
-- **Inductor graph compilation**: This is the time taken for the inductor to compile the computation graph into triton kernels.
-It includes two parts: compilation for a general shape and compilation for specific shapes.
+- **Inductor graph compilation**: Time taken for the inductor to compile the computation graph into Triton kernels.
+It includes compilation for a general shape and specific shapes.
 Check the logs for ``Compiling a graph for general shape takes 14.77 s`` and ``Compiling a graph for shape 1 takes 13.52 s``.
-- **Triton kernel compilation**: This is the time taken for Triton to compile the triton kernels into GPU kernels.
-No logs are available for this part.
+- **Triton kernel compilation**: Time taken for Triton to compile the Triton kernels into GPU kernels.
+No specific logs are available for this part.

-There will also be a log ``torch.compile takes 19.37 s in total``, which is the sum of Dynamo bytecode transform time, inductor graph compilation time.
-If you want to know the triton kernel compilation time, you need to use the increase of ``init engine`` time as a reference, and then subtract the Dynamo bytecode transform time and inductor graph compilation time.
+There will also be a log ``torch.compile takes 19.37 s in total``, which sums up the Dynamo bytecode transform time and inductor graph compilation time.
+To determine the Triton kernel compilation time, use the increase in ``init engine`` time as a reference, then subtract the Dynamo bytecode transform time and inductor graph compilation time.

 For example: